 What is Group Volunteering?

 As well as One Day Volunteers and Long Term Volunteers, we also welcome large groups of volunteers.
-Since 2004 we have been welcoming groups from Leeds University, Aston University and Middlesex University.
+Since 2004, we have been welcoming a range of groups, from university groups from Leeds, Aston and Middlesex, to secondary schools and Scout groups.
 Group sizes range from 10 people to 80 people!

 Since 2007, Leeds University groups have worked on the School Infrastructure Project under The Murchison Project and indeed their fundraising has allowed us to build 47 brand new classrooms at 17 Primary Schools in the Buliisa District.
 In addition they’ve also funded the refurbishment of a further 15 classrooms, built 25 pit latrine stanzas and painted more than 40 classrooms!